 While illustrating information using paper or whiteboards may not be an option for remote learning, utilizing Annotations in Zoom can help reproduce that experience.

 - In order to start annotating, start by sharing a screen.

 - If you’re planning to annotate on top of photo or graphic, share the opened image file or PowerPoint slide and annotate using the different options within View Options -> Annotate.

 - Looking to start from a blank slate?
 Choose the Whiteboard share screen option instead.

 Pointing out different elements using a mouse is relatively smooth through Zoom annotations.
 However, when it comes drawing diagrams or writing detailed notes, you may benefit from a stylus input using a touch-screen device or pen tablet.
 Visit the Multimedia Hardware and Software page to learn more.

 TIP: Did you know multiple participants can annotate at the same time?
 By creating opportunities for students to meaningfully annotate together, you can create engaging experiences for multiple students at the same time.
 When appropriate, utilize collaborative annotation to facilitate brainstorming sessions, labeling, or even team presentations.

 Finding the right engagement strategies for your Zoom sessions often involves some trial and error, but you don’t have to go through it alone!
 Creating a culture of feedback within your learning community can help you iterate through different approaches and find the ones that works best for your students.
 Overall, providing students choices during the learning process and designing sessions with the student experience as the central focus is often a recipe for great engagement.

 Additionally, UCSF Library has a team of instructional designers available to help enhance remote teaching experiences.
-In addition to individualized consultations, the library now also offers weekly drop-in hours to answer your learning technology and pedagogy questions!
 Visit the UCSF Library’s Instructional Design page to learn more.